What Is a FICO Score?

 Here’s how credit scores, including FICO Scores, are generated and used:

-Why does my FICO Score matter?
+Why is my FICO Score important?

 Your FICO Scores are used the most.
 Although there are many different credit scores out there, FICO Scores are the most popular.
-They are used by 90% of lenders, according to FICO’s site.
+They are used by 90% of top lenders, according to FICO’s site.
 If you’re applying for a loan, it’s likely (but not guaranteed) that the credit score the lender will rely on will be a FICO Score.

 For each FICO model, you’ll have three scores.
 That is, one score for each credit report as compiled by the three major credit bureaus.
 So your FICO Score 8 for your Experian report, for example, could be a different number than how the FICO Score 8 would score your Equifax report.
 If there is a discrepancy, that could be a sign that the information listed in one report differs from what’s in another.

-How is my FICO Score determined?
+How is a FICO Score calculated?

-Your FICO Scores do matter, especially if you’re planning to open a new credit account in the coming months.
 Fortunately, each of your FICO Scores is based on the same general blueprint.
 What improves one FICO Score is likely to improve your others, too.

-Here’s a breakdown of how your credit report information is weighted by the FICO Score model, from myFICO:
+Here’s a breakdown of how your credit report information is weighted by the FICO Score model, from myFICO.

 Payment history: 35%